Orissa Ikat

 Key Characteristics

-• Supports local artisans and empowers communities through sustainable practices.
+• Supports local communities and promotes sustainable practices.

 FAQs